-Two cases cited by Defendant in its Trial Brief at page 9, paragraph 21, support the conclusion that an inability to prove the amount of tips provided directly to an employee is fatal to an employer’s claimed tip pool.
-In those cases, the employer prevailed because it proved the employee was directly given tips to satisfy the $30 per month limit.
+Two cases cited by Defendant in its Trial Brief at page 9, paragraph 21, support the conclusion that an inability to prove the number of tips provided directly to an employee is fatal to an employer’s claimed tip pool.
+In those cases, the employer prevailed because it showed the employee was directly given tips to satisfy the $30 per month limit.
 See Manning v.
 St. Petersburg Kennel Club, Inc.., No. 8: 13-cv-3060-T-36MAP (M.D.
 Fla.
 Feb.
-5, 2015) (“Contrary to her suggestion, however, Derby Lane’s employee unequivocally states that she is able to distinguish which tips in the box are meant for her, and that those tips, in combination with the tips she receives in her hand, customarily and regularly exceed $30 a month.”); Palacios v.
+5, 2015) (“Contrary to her suggestion.
+However, Derby Lane’s employee unequivocally states that she can distinguish which tips in the box are meant for her and that those tips, in combination with the tips she receives in her hand, customarily and regularly exceed $30 a month.”); Palacios v.
 Hartman and Tyner, Inc., Case No. 13-cv-61541, 2014 WL 7152745, at *6-7 (S.D.
 Fla.
 Dec.
 15, 2014) (“On the contrary, the record here is not so sparse.
-Defendant has submitted substantial evidence indicating that cashiers regularly received tips directly from customers, and, most critically, Plaintiffs do not dispute the fact that cashiers actually received tips directly from Defendant’s customers.”).
+Defendant has submitted substantial evidence indicating that cashiers regularly received tips directly from customers, and, most critically, Plaintiffs do not dispute the fact that cashiers received tips directly from Defendant’s customers.”).

-Defendant failed to prove the validity of its tip pool because it failed to prove the vault persons themselves received customarily and regularly exceed $30 a month in tips.
-They were improper participants in the tip pool and the pool is therefore invalid.
+Defendant failed to prove the validity of its tip pool because it was unable to prove the vault persons themselves received customarily and regularly exceed $30 a month in tips.
+They were improper participants in the tip pool, and the pool is therefore invalid.

 Defendant grouped its employees, in violation of 29 CFR § 531.56.